kushalsarkar404/awwtomation/content/blog/top-project-management-tool.md

 ---
-title: "The Ultimate Project Management Tool Guide: Top Picks for 2025"
+title: "🎯 The Ultimate Project Management Tool Guide: Top Picks for 2025"
 date: "2025-06-25"
 excerpt: "Navigating the myriad of the best project management tool for 2025 can be daunting.
 This guide compares top platforms to boost team efficiency and project success across diverse needs."
-coverImage: "/blog/project-management-tools.png"
+coverImage: "/project-management-tools.png"
 slug: "top-project-management-tool"
 ---